DogFoxX/Announcement-Bar/README.md

 **Text Alignment**

-This sets all the text to either **Left, Right or Center**
+This sets all the text to either **Left, Right or Center**.

 **Background Colour**

-This will set the colour of the Bar Background
+This will set the colour of the Bar Background.

 ## Close Button